High Impact Care

 Practice Coach Australia engages with practice teams and practice coaches through virtual summits, face to face workshops, webinars and online courses.

 Practice Coach Australia launched with a very successful virtual summit in December 2019.
+Since then more than 500 practice improvers have completed courses through the Australian College of Practice Coaches.

 Principal Consultant, Medical Business Services